igor47/blog/posts/2017-04-26-thoughts-on-leaving-airbnb.md

 Expectations around what engineers should be focusing on at each level are vague at best, and there's no consensus among managers about what makes a more senior engineer.
 Mike Curtis once told me, in a one-on-one, that it should be possible to reach the highest engineering levels by focusing on deep technical work, but I think that assertion would come as a surprise to most of his engineering managers.

-My constant argument to the eng management at Airbnb was to make technical leadership an explicit role, rather than something a few engineers did in their spare time.
+I had always wanted to make technical leadership an explicit role, not something a few engineers did in their spare time.
-I think I failed to convince anyone, least of all Mike Curtis, of this argument.
-However, some Airbnb engineers were able to make the transition on their own, despite lack of official support.
-I was not one of them.

-Finally, I think my biggest failure at Airbnb was making it personal.
-I invested so much life and energy into my work that it became all too easy to become frustrated when things didn't seem to be working out.
-When things got really tough -- see next section -- I lashed out and became a liability.
-I failed to keep my reactions in check, and injected negativity into my entire team.
+I didn't succeed in making this vision a reality.
+I don't think I really even tried.

 If I could change anything about my time at Airbnb, it would be a change in focus.
 I wish I was more focused on building relationships, and less on accomplishing objectives.